 It’s expensive to transform homes into smart homes.
 For starters, you’ll need to buy all new smart home appliances, devices, switches, and plugs to automate your lighting, climate control, security system, etc. Smart home maintenance will also put a dent in your wallet, since digitally integrated appliances and devices are often more expensive to repair than their traditional counterparts.
 This is because their technology is more delicate and prone to high-tech malfunctions, which will therefore need more frequent and sophisticated (i.e., costly) repairs.

 Can’t we all just get along?

 Besides the obvious risk of serious malfunctions in your smart home when your internet connection go kaput (particularly worrying if one of your connected devices is a smart baby monitor), there are other frustrations.
-For example, there’s no guarantee that all devices will sync with smart assistants, like Amazon’s Alexa, Apple’s Siri or Google’s Now, among others; getting various devices from different companies to work together can be more time-consuming than manually operating “dumb” appliances.
+For example, there’s no guarantee that all devices will sync with smart assistants, like Amazon’s Alexa, Apple’s Siri or Google Assistant, among others; getting various devices from different companies to work together can be more time-consuming than manually operating “dumb” appliances.
 Plus, the more devices you acquire, the more apps you’ll have to download and create separate accounts for, which is tedious and burdensome.

 Say farewell to privacy & intimacy